thoughtworks-jumpstart/jumpstart/git/advanced-git.md

 - Delete commits to a certain point in time (Warning: also deletes any uncommitted changes)
   - `git reset --hard <commit SHA to reset to>`

-- Rewrite commit history wiith rebase interactive
+- Rewrite commit history with rebase interactive
   - decide what group of commits you would like to rewrite, pick the SHA just before that
   - `git rebase -i <commit SHA>
   - **pick** the commit if you would like no changes to it